Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 }
 ```

 Now you can start calling the `ChatCompletionAsync` method of the `DeepSeekChat` class to get chat results.
-Also, don’t forget to add messages in `ChatRequestParameter`.
+Oh, and don’t forget to add messages in `ChatRequestParameter`.

 You can pass a `CancellationToken` to cancel the request.
 When a cancellation is requested, the method will cancel at an appropriate time.